Skip to Main Content

 Planning a Visit

-Reservations open two months ahead and are online only, accessible through Tabelog or the restaurant website at pesceco.com.
-The restaurant operates Tuesday through Saturday, lunch only from 12:00.
+Reservations are essential and accepted online only.
+The restaurant operates Tuesday through Saturday for lunch service.
 Groups must be between two and four people.
 Guests with allergies to blue fish, shellfish, or oysters should contact the kitchen before booking, as seasonal sourcing may not allow substitution.
-A 10% service charge applies on leading of the course price.
+A 10% service charge applies on top of the course price.
 Cards accepted: Visa, Mastercard, JCB, Amex.
 The restaurant does not accept electronic money or QR code payments.
 Arriving by train, Shimabara Station on the Shimabara Railway is ten minutes on foot.
 Arriving by ferry from Kumamoto, the crossing to Shimabara Outer Port takes approximately 30 minutes, with a short taxi transfer to the restaurant.
 Six parking spaces are available for those driving.

 Cost Snapshot